iisys-hof/map-matching-2/README.md

 Run the build commands from the `map-matching-2` base directory as the working directory.

+For Linux:

 ```shell
 # Linux
 cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -B build
 cmake --build build --parallel $(nproc) --target install
 ```

+For Windows (correct the paths to your CMake and Ninja installations):

 ```shell
 # Windows cmd.exe (in PowerShell first enter: cmd)